minblock/workcoin/doc/build-unix.md

  univalue    | Utility          | JSON parsing and encoding (bundled version will be used unless --with-system-univalue passed to configure) libzmq3     | ZMQ notification | Optional, allows generating ZMQ notifications (requires ZMQ version >= 4.x)

-For the versions used, see [dependencies.md](dependencies.md)
+For the versions used in the release, see [release-process.md](release-process.md) under *Fetch and build inputs*.

 Memory Requirements
 --------------------

 C++ compilers are memory-hungry.
-It is recommended to have at least 1.5 GB of memory available when compiling WorkCoin Core.
+It is recommended to have at least 1.5 GB of memory available when compiling Workcoin Core.
 On systems with less, gcc can be tuned to conserve memory with additional CXXFLAGS: